Joseph Corcoran: 1997 Fort Wayne quadruple murders

 On July 26, 1997, five years after allegedly killing his parents, Joseph Corcoran committed the quadruple murder of his brother and three other men.

-Corcoran was inside his house in Fort Wayne, Indiana with his 30-year-old brother James Corcoran.
+Corcoran was inside his house in Fort Wayne, Indiana with his 30-year-old brother James Edward Corcoran.
 They shared the house with their sister Kelly Nieto and her 32-year-old fiancé Robert Scott Turner.
-Friends 30-year-old Timothy G. Bricker and 30-year-old Douglas A. Stillwell were also inside the house that day.
+Friends 30-year-old Timothy Gail Bricker and 30-year-old Douglas Alan Stillwell were also inside the house that day.
 Corcoran's sister was absent from home and at a nearby store at that time.

 According to court and media sources, James, his friends, and Turner were together in the living room, watching television and eating pizza.
 Corcoran, who was upstairs on the second floor, purportedly overheard the four men talking about him in the living room.
 Prosecutors claim Corcoran overheard those in the living room talking about his alleged involvement in the murder of his parents.
 Enraged at this, Corcoran confronted the men with a gun.
 Before he did so, Corcoran took his seven-year-old niece into an upstairs bedroom to protect her from the gunfire and then loaded a semi-automatic rifle and moved to the living room with the weapon.
 Corcoran shot his brother, Turner, and Bricker.
 Stillwell was able to evade the initial onslaught and attempted to escape, but Corcoran shot and killed Stillwell before he could leave the house.

 After murdering the four men, Corcoran stepped out of the house and asked a neighbor to call the police.
 When the police arrived, they found the bodies of the four men, and found Corcoran's niece unharmed inside her bedroom.
 Authorities also discovered about 20 to 30 weapons inside the attic of Corcoran's house.

 When Corcoran's sister received word of the murders, she told the press that the truth of Corcoran murdering her other brother and fiancé made her view the murders of her parents in a completely different light.
 She was now certain that Corcoran was guilty of their parents' murders in 1992.
 Previously, she and James had defended him fiercely in court.
 Corcoran's sister stated that she cried over the case and blamed Corcoran for ruining her life with the loss of their parents and James.

 The 1997 Fort Wayne murders were among the most infamous mass murder cases to occur in Indiana.